 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-Huffing For Stuffing will celebrate it’s 13th running this Thanksgiving (’19).
 Our inaugural race in 2007 brought forth 931 participants and we donated proceeds of $8,000 to the Gallatin Valley Food Bank.
-In the twelve years since our inception, we feel incredibly proud to report that Huffing For Stuffing’s cumulative total donation is over $458,000 the Gallatin Valley Food Bank!
+In the years since our inception, we feel incredibly proud to report that Huffing For Stuffing’s cumulative total donation is over half a million dollars for Gallatin Valley Food Bank!
 Thank you for your tremendous support!

 What are the roots of Huffing For Stuffing, you may ask?
 How and why did it start?
 Great question!
 Here goes…